JuliaGuanzon/Quickr_Pickr/README.md

 <summary> Simple Moving Average (50%) </summary>
 Simple Moving Average (SMA) is a technical indicator that aids in determining if a stock is in a uptrend or downtrend.
 To calculate this, we take the average of a range of closing prices divided by the amount of periods in that range.

-Our SMA50% is the percent that a stock is above or below its 50 day simple moving average
+Our SMA50% is the percent that a stock is above or below its 50 day simple moving average.

 * High SMA50% values indicate an uptrend for the stock.
 * Low SMA50% value indicates a downtrend for the stock.